 What is an HOA?

-The HOA is made up of a board of community members who are in charge of keeping the neighborhood uniform and the shared amenities in pristine condition.
+A homeowners association (HOA) is an organization that enforces rules in planned communities, neighborhoods, and condominiums.
+It is made up of a board of community members in charge of keeping the neighborhood looking nice and the shared amenities in pristine condition.
 The community members pay dues to the HOA to help keep the neighborhood in the desired condition.

-The development of planned communities focused on the idea of giving numerous homeowners a shared common area.
-After the 1960s, planned communities became extremely popular and led to the creation of private developments built by private developers.
+The development of planned communities focused on giving many homeowners a shared common area.
+After the 1960s, planned communities became popular and led to the creation of private developments built by private developers.

 Governing Documents of an HOA

 The governing documents of an HOA outline the rules of the community; this is called the declaration of covenants, conditions, and restrictions.
 This details certain rules that owners must follow while living in the community.